openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Split-brain - a scenario where a set of peers are separated into groups smaller than the quorum threshold AND peers decide to host services already running by other groups.
 Typically results in data loss or corruption unless state is stored outside of the cluster.

 MCO - Machine Config Operator.
-This operator manages updates to systemd, cri-o/kubelet, kernel, NetworkManager, etc. It also offers a new MachineConfig CRD that can write configuration files onto the host.
+This operator manages updates to systemd, cri-o/kubelet, kernel, NetworkManager, etc. It also offers a new `MachineConfig` capability that can write configuration files onto the host.

 ABI - Agent-Based Installer.